sorani-dev/tkinter.com/README.md

 11. Decode QR Codes - Tkinter Projects 11
 12. How To Use Emoji's in Your Tkinter App - Tkinter Projects 12
 13. Count Number Of Files In A Directory - Tkinter Projects 13
+14. How To Add PNG Image Files To PDF - Tkinter Projects 14